-Context:
+Context

-At Newlyn School we believe that all children have a right to attend school and learn in a safe environment.
+At XXXXX School we believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other children.
 All behaviour takes place on a spectrum.
 Understanding where a child's behaviour falls on a spectrum is essential to being able to respond appropriately to it.
 In this policy we recognise the importance of distinguishing between problematic and abusive.

-Peer on peer abuse can happen both inside and outside of school and online.
-We have a responsibility to consider peer on peer abuse in all contexts and ensure we record factual information of incidents reported to us from outside of school.
+Child-on child abuse can happen both inside and outside of school and online.
+We have a responsibility to consider child-on-child abuse in all contexts and ensure we record factual information of incidents reported to us from outside of school as well.
 This information may then be included in any referral or passing on of information to partner agencies.